saha-raj/tipping-points-climate/src/content/content.md

 [segment]
 We can now solve the model to find how the temperature will change over time, as well as other variables like ice that are related to temperature.

-Depending on the initial Temperature and the greenhouse gas concentration, the model will settle into one of two stable states - a *hothouse* state or a *snowball* state.

 [segment]
 For the *same* starting condition, the model's temperature could evolve along different paths.